The Vermont Statutes Online

 § 2604.
 Repealed.
 2009, No. 135 (Adj.
 Sess.), § 26(4)(A).

-(a) The governor's council on physical fitness and sports is created within the department of forests, parks and recreation, to be composed of 20 members with appropriate interests and representing the various geographical areas of the state.
-The members shall be appointed by the governor for staggered terms of two years expiring on March 31 in the appropriate year.
-The governor may reappoint any person who has served or is serving as a member of the council.
-The governor shall appoint a member of the council to serve as chairperson, and the council shall elect other officers as needed.
-The council shall meet annually and at the call of the chairperson.
+(a) The Governor’s Council on Physical Fitness and Sports is created within the Department of Forests, Parks and Recreation, to be composed of 20 members with appropriate interests and representing the various geographical areas of the State.
+The members shall be appointed by the Governor for staggered terms of two years expiring on March 31 in the appropriate year.
+The Governor may reappoint any person who has served or is serving as a member of the Council.
+The Governor shall appoint a member of the Council to serve as chair, and the Council shall elect other officers as needed.
+The Council shall meet annually and at the call of the Chair.

 (3) give recognition to outstanding developments and achievements in, and contributions to, physical fitness and sports;

 (5) collect and disseminate physical fitness and sports information and initiate advertising campaigns promoting physical fitness and sports;

 (6) upon request assist schools to develop health and physical fitness programs for students;

 (7) encourage local governments and communities to develop local physical fitness programs;